Ersilia Book

 ~/miniconda3/bin/conda init zsh

 • Docker: Docker containers are an excellent way to share applications and simplify the management of system requirements and configurations.
-Please install Docker to ensure that all our AI/ML assets will work smoothly in your local device.
+Please to ensure that all our AI/ML assets will work smoothly in your local device.

 Install from PyPi